geoserver/geoserver.github.io/_posts/2025-05-13-geoserver-2-26-3-released.md

 This is a maintenance release of GeoServer providing existing installations with minor updates and bug fixes.
 GeoServer 2.26.3 is made in conjunction with GeoTools 32.3, and GeoWebCache 1.26.3.

-Thanks to Jody Garnett for making this release.
+Thanks to Jody Garnett and Andrea Aime (GeoSolutions) for making this release.

 ## Security Considerations

-This release addresses security vulnerabilities and is considered an critical upgrade for production systems.
+This release addresses security vulnerabilities and is considered an critical update for existing installations.

 <!-- update cve list details when disclosed -->

+Public disclosure is scheduled for Monday 2 June 2025.
 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.

 ## Release notes